Journal of Management Information Systems

-The submissions are refereed in a double-blind process by the internationally recognized expert referees and by Associate Editors who serve on the distinguished Editorial Board of JMIS.
+The submissions are refereed in a double-blind process by the internationally recognized referees and by Associate Editors who serve on the Editorial Board of JMIS.
 JMIS reviews have been ranked #1 in 2020 for quality and timeliness by the IS scholarly community.

 Critics

 This journal's fairness and transparency in handling manuscripts have been criticized by some scholars.
 There have been comments on the academic journal review website, Scirev, stating that this journal rejected submissions without providing any explanation, simply stating that they were "not suitable".
 There were also comments mentioning that within the peer review feedback they received, some individuals claimed that this journal no longer publishes articles using the Partial Least Squares (PLS) method for data analysis.
 However, the journal's website has never addressed this issue, and the PLS method is used in many other top-tier journals.
 Even if there are concerns about the method, further explanation and decision-making should be provided instead of simply rejecting articles based on that reason.